 |Arden Partners PLC – Joint Broker||+44 (0) 20 7614 5900|

 Notes to Editors

-SIMEC Atlantis Energy is the global developer, owner and operator of sustainable energy projects with a diverse portfolio of more than 1,000 megawatts in various stages of development.
-This includes a 77% stake in the world’s largest tidal stream power project, MeyGen, and 100% ownership of the 220MW Uskmouth power station conversion project.
+SAE is a global developer, owner and operator of sustainable energy projects with a diverse portfolio in various stages of development.
+This includes a 77 per cent. stake in the world’s largest tidal stream power project, MeyGen, and 100 per cent. of the 220MW Uskmouth Power Station conversion project.